AlphaVideo/SIRS-Project-TheCork/README.md

 Once done, the client script is relatively straightforward.
 Some of the users the client can login to are as follows:
 **Customer**
 - `Username:` Eduu  ;  `Password:` getInTheRobot
 - `Username:` Tomas ;  `Password:` daikonlegs
 - `Username:` Lopes ;  `Password:` cherryl0ve
 - `Username:` user  ;  `Password:` password

 **Staff**
 - `Username:` Duarte  ;  `Password:` maria123
 - `Username:` mcadmin ;  `Password:` admin

-## Project strucutre
+## Project structure
 Organization of project folders:

-- `setup-client/`: scripts to be run inside VM3 to setup before starting service
+- `setup-client/`: scripts to be run inside a VM to setup the client before starting service
+- `setup-router/`: scripts to be run inside a VM to setup the router before starting service
-- `setup-api/`: scripts to be run inside VM2 to setup before starting service
+- `setup-api/`: scripts to be run inside a VM to setup the api before starting service
-- `setup-db/`: scripts to be run inside VM1 to setup before starting service
+- `setup-db/`: scripts to be run inside a VM to setup the db before starting service
-- `thecork-api/`: code regarding REST API for VM2
+- `thecork-api/`: code regarding REST API for service functionality.
+This is where you'll startup TheCork live service.

-Note: setup scripts should be divided in different files.
-They should cover:

-- IP and network configuration (iptables)
-- Firewall configuration
-- Database setup (on VM1)
+- `thecork-client/`: code regarding the CLI client application to connect to the service.
+- `misc/`: certificate files and keys for the API
+- `msql-keys/:`: certificate files and keys for the DB

+***Notes:***
+- Follow the file `setup-db/3_mysql_populate.sh` to check the used Database structure